desmap/ale-sensible/README.md

 ## Using ALE or going down the rabbit hole

-The first time, I installed ALE, I uninstalled it right away.
-ALE is mighty but its power is hidden behind subpar defaults and a unintuitive, stuttery UI.
-It's just a few settings needed to feel good again but it took me a day of crawling through help files and Github issues to find the right ones and then, I had to clutter my .vimrc/init.vim with a ALE config lines.
-It's ok to spend time configuring your editor but your linter??
+First time, I installed ALE, I uninstalled it right away.
+ALE is mighty but its real power is hidden behind subpar defaults and a unintuitive UI.
+Just few settings are needed to get this thing rolling but it took me a day of crawling through help files and Github issues to find the right ones.
+Then, I had to clutter my .vimrc/init.vim with ALE config lines.
+It's ok to spend time configuring your editor but your linter?
 Don't waste time like I did and use sane defaults from the first second.
 Introducing ALE SENSIBLE:

 ## Gutter-free, buttersmooth and gorgeous with ANY colortheme